Our Mission & History

 - Complex issues like homelessness require creativity, innovation, and constant evolution to meet the needs of those affected.

 Our Core Services

-- Restore health by providing low barrier primary care services, medication management, and the coordination of psychiatric and addictions services to our program participants, while respecting harm reduction as a method for achieving goals.
+- Restore health by removing barriers to primary care services, behavioral and mental health treatment, medication management, and the coordination of psychiatric and substance use services to our program participants, while respecting harm reduction as a method for achieving goals.

-- Operating the Philadelphia Furniture Bank redistribute donated, gently used furniture to individuals and families exiting homelessness and in other situations that put them in need.
+- Operating the Philadelphia Furniture Bank to redistribute donated, gently used furniture to individuals and families exiting homelessness.

 In 2008, the City of Philadelphia engaged Pathways to bring its evidence-based Housing First model to Philadelphia to help end chronic homelessness.
 We currently house 550 people in regular apartments across the community, with an unprecedented 85% housing retention rate for participants.
 These same participants would be considered not housing ready in other programs.